ansible/mazer/README.md

 **Note:** Mazer is most useful when used with a version of Ansible that understands mazer installed content.
 Currently that means ansible 2.8 and later.

+## DEPRECATION WARNING

+Mazer will be deprecated with the release of Ansible 2.9.
+The functionality developed in Mazer will migrate to the `ansible-galaxy` command line tool.
+See [PR 57106](https://github.com/ansible/ansible/pull/57106) for details.

 ### Expect breaking changes!

 Mazer is experimental, and currently only available for tech-preview.
 Use with lots of caution!
 It is not intended for use in